Vestaro

 Companion tools

-Spot edits belong to the Furnished but off problem-face.
+Spot edits belong to the Cleanup & quality group.
 Use the companion tools when more than a single piece needs changing.

 When Vesta runs it